jekyll/minima/_posts/2019-11-19-drm-cheatsheet.md

 Design 1 and 2 share some elements.
 If you learn to use 1, 2 is easier to use.
 Therefore if you use 1 first or 2 first will impact the ranking.

-Therefore, we give half of the people design 1 and
+Therefore, we give half of the people design 1 first and the other half design 2 first.

-# Distribution curves

-# Goodness of fit Tests

-How well does this distribution match an expected distribution?

-### Z test (Standard error of proportions test)

-- For binomial variables only
--